seaflow-uw/popcycle/README.md

 This function saves the parameters in ~/popcycle/params/filter/filter.csv.
 Note that every changes in the filter parameters are automatically saved in the logs (~popcycle/logs/filter/filter.csv).

-2. Second step is to set the gating for the different populations.
+2. Third step is to set the gating for the different populations.
 WARNINGS: The order in which you gate the different populations is very important, choose it wisely.
 The gating has to be performed over optimally positioned particles only, not over an evt file.
 In this example, you are going to first gate the `beads` (this is always the first population to be gated.).
 Then we will gate `Synechococcus` population (this population needs to be gated before you gate `Prochlorococcus` or `picoeukaryote`), and finally `Prochlorococcus` and `picoeukaryote` population.
 After drawing your gate on the plot, right-click to finalize.
 In the R session, type:

     ```r